 A good estate plan typically includes a Health Directive where you appoint a trusted friend or family member to not only make medical decisions for you, but to also take care of how your remains are handled at your death.
-Even if you express whether or not you wish to be buried or cremated in your Health Care Directive, it is always a good idea to prearrange and prepay your disposition.
+You can buy funeral cover before this time comes if you don’t wish to burden your next of kin with having to make these arrangements whilst grieving your loss.
+Even if you express whether you wish to be buried or cremated in your Health Care Directive, it is always a good idea to prearrange and prepay your disposition.
 Prearrangement not only takes the financial burden off of your family at the time of your death, but it also relieves the anxiety that your family may feel trying to plan the type of disposition they think you would have wanted.

 Keep in mind that you can prearrange your disposition without making any kind of prepayment.
 However, do consider that prices increase overtime, and funeral homes may change ownership or go out of business.
 It is a good idea to review your arrangements every few years and to ensure that you have a good understanding of what the current costs are and have current contact information for the business that will handle your arrangements.